iVis-at-Bilkent/cytoscape.js-layout-utilities/README.md

       idealEdgeLength: 50,
       offset: 20,

-      // Packing
+      // Packing options - options other than componentSpacing are only for randomized packing
       desiredAspectRatio: 1,
       polyominoGridSizeFactor: 1,
       utilityFunction: 1  // maximize adjusted Fullness   2: maximizes weighted function of fullness and aspect ratio
-      componentSpacing: 30 // use to increase spacing between components in pixels
+      componentSpacing: 80 // use to increase spacing between components in pixels.
+If passed undefined when randomized is false, then it is calculated automatically.

 ```